• Skip to primary navigation

 4. Flip and cook on the other side for 10 seconds, remove from the pan and keep warm in a low oven.
 Repeat with the rest of the batter to make the rest of the pancakes.

-I personally prefer to use a cast iron griddle pan/hot plate (no ridges) or skillet.
+Tip #4 - we prefer to use a cast iron griddle pan/hot plate (no ridges) or skillet.
 They retain and maintain their heat more evenly.

 1. Place your pan on the stove and turn the stove on medium heat for 5 minutes and let your hot plate or skillet come to an even temperature across it.

-2. Turn the stove temperature down to low-medium (for me this is setting 3 on the stove out of 9).
+2. Turn the stove temperature down to low-medium (for us this is setting 3 on the stove out of 9).
 Leave at this new temp for 2-3 minutes to cool slightly and acclimatise and then spray your skillet with oil and wipe it off with a kitchen towel so there is a thin layer of oil ready for you to cook your chocolate pancakes on.

 How to make the fluffiest pancakes?

 Using the correct level of raising agents will allow you to create the fluffiest pancake.
 The baking powder used in this recipe activates when heat is applied in the cooking process.
-The gluten that develops in the batter from the flour will trap the carbon dioxide released from the baking powder and provide the fluffiness we are wanting in our pancakes.
+The gluten that develops in the batter from the flour will trap the carbon dioxide released from the baking powder and provide the fluffiness we are wanting in our pancakes.ย

 Should you rest pancake batter?